Marker Logo

 Henry was the first elected governor of Virginia, a devoted father of 17 children, and the most famous orator of his day.
 Born in Hanover County, Henry made a name for himself as a young lawyer in the Parsons’ Cause at Hanover Courthouse in 1763.
 His 1765 resolutions against the Stamp Act articulated the basic principles of the American Revolution.
 Henry is perhaps best known for his immortal words “Give me liberty or give me death,” which he delivered during the Second Virginia Convention in a speech to fellow delegates George Washington and Thomas Jefferson at St. John’s Church in 1775.
 His impassioned words helped move colonists toward American independence and they continue to inspire the cause of freedom around the world.

 Known as the “Voice of the Revolution,” Henry’s political career included 26 years of service in the Virginia legislature and five terms as governor.
-He helped draft
+He helped draft the Virginia Constitution of 1776 and its

 A Timeline of Patrick Henry’s Life image.
 Click for full size.

-Photographed By Bernard Fisher, September 18, 2011
+Photographed by Bernard Fisher, September 18, 2011

 2. A Timeline of Patrick Henry’s Life